ReutersMedia/sqs-browser-events/README.md

 One challenge with serverless architectures is supporting event-driven browser experiences.
 This package provides a solution by using AWS SQS and Lambda functions, and Cognito for creating temporary unauthorized sessions.
 Typical use would be a backend system that creates a new session upon login, and passes an SQS Queue URL and a pair of AWS auth keys to the browser, and the browser then polls SQS for events.
 A dispatcher API and Kinesis input stream is used to generate and dispatch events to the queues.

+To accomodate high-volume messaging, the dispatcher (EventDispatcher) is kept lightweight and does not send to the SQS queues.
+It instead creates batches of messages and asynchronously invokes another Lambda that calls SQS (SQSSender).
+The Lambda polling Kinesis is process-limited to the number of shards, but the SQSSender Lambda has no such constraint and can scale out.
+To increase the number of EventDispatcher processes, increase the number of shards and partition intelligently.

 ## Principles